Intellectual-Tarange/BYTEUPRISE_JP_01/README.md

 javac com\calculator\**\*.java
 java com.calculator.ui.ScientificCalculatorUI
 pause
-Then you can double-click run_calculator.bat to compile and run everything automatically!
+Now, you can simply double-click run_calculator.bat to compile and run your calculator automatically! ⚡

 📄 License
 This project is not free to use.
 © 2025 Parth Tarange.
 All rights reserved.
-See LICENSE.txt for more information.

-✅ That's it!
-Happy Calculating!
+For more details, check out LICENSE.txt.